Deborah Mollison

-Deborah Mollison (born 29 May 1958) is a British composer and songwriter, who works in both the United Kingdom and the United States.
-She is best known for her score for the 1999 independent British film East is East.
+Deborah Mollison (born 29 May 1958) is a British composer and songwriter, Her work includes the score for the 1999 film East is East.

-Life
+Life and Education

 Mollison began composing at the age of seven, having received free music lessons at school.
 From the age of thirteen, she studied composition, piano and flute at the Royal Academy of Music where she won the Else Cross Prize for pianoforte.
+Whilst undertaking a Master’s degree at Lancaster University, she was inspired and mentored by the composer Elisabeth Lutyens.

-She then moved to UCLA and to Middlesex University where she received her PhD in music.
-Mollison subsequently taught composing at Middlesex for eight years.
+She then went to UCLA to study with Don Ray, Gerry Immel, Jerry Goldsmith after which she returned to UK to Middlesex University where she received her PhD in music.
+Mollison subsequently taught composition at Middlesex University for eight years.

+Music

-Mollison is best known for her scores for films and television programmes, but she has a greater diversity of style: songs, jazz, rock and orchestral works.
+Mollison's compositions include film and television scores, songs, and orchestral works.
 She has composed for commissions from the London Philharmonic Orchestra and the Britten Sinfonia.
-She is best known for her score for the 1999 independent British film East is East.
 Mollison regularly conducts her own work and has conducted the London Philharmonic Orchestra, the BBC Concert Orchestra and the Irish Film Orchestra.
+Deborah's compositions have addressed environmental and social themes.
+Her 1996 French horn concerto, Global Nation, presents a theme of global unity.

-Mollison's "Global Nation" celebrates a multi-cultural world set into England's "green and pleasant land"; "Ocean Witness" highlights the suffering of whales and dolphins at the hands of people.
-Her 2020 orchestral work Secret Garden was inspired by reading the Pope's book Laudate Si' while recovering from Covid.
-It became an educational project funded by the Jesuit Fund for Social Justice and supported by the Dicastery for Culture and Education.
+Several of her compositions address environmental and social themes.
+These include the French horn concerto Global Nation (1996) and the violin concerto Ocean Witness, which focuses on marine life.
+Her 2020 orchestral work Secret Garden was inspired by the encyclical Laudate Si.
+The project received funding from the Jesuit Fund for Social Justice, had the support of the Dicastery for Culture and Education, and later received formal recognition from the Vatican.